Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## Can I connect a custom domain to my Lovable project?

-Yes, you can!
+Yes, you can add doamin by download

-to connect ha aama

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)